-It is our district policy that a student be sent home if they have head lice.
-The child must be completely lice free before they will be allowed to return to school.
+It is our district policy that parents will be notified if their child has been identified to have head lice.
+Parents will be notified and it will be requested that the student be treated, at home, and can return to school when lice/nit free.
+The child must be completely lice/nit free before they will be allowed to return to school.
 Children who have lice will be excluded from the Center, until the parents have treated the child, in an appropriate manner.
 The site LVN will check your child's hair after treatment and before he/she will be allowed to return to class.